Cable Knitting – How to Knit Cables

 Transfer the next three stitches onto your cable needle and let it hang at the back of your work.
 This sets up the twist.

-Knit Three from Left Needle: Continue knitting the next three stitches from your main needle as usual.
+Knit Three from Left Needle: Then continue knitting the next three stitches from your main needle as usual.

 Knit Three from Cable Needle: Now go back and knit the three stitches that have been waiting on your cable needle.
-Finish the row just like the previous rows (p1, k2).
+Finally finish the row just like the previous rows (p1, k2).

 Work row 10 the same as row 2.